jlucassen/speedrunning/modifying_llm_beliefs/README.md

         - I guess this is smth I've kind of done before with steering vectors, maybe it would be better to do a linear regression probe
         - I can always do that later
     - Is there a good way to extend this to the ablations?

+- 5/8 Update
+    - Ok so getting Llama-70B running ended up being very time-consuming?
+        - Weird errors with unsloth on runpod and lambda both
+        - Not enough space on colab gpus even with premium colab and 4bit quantization
+        - Ended up reaching out to first author of original blog post, they say they used togetherai to do the finetuning
+        - So I ended up doing that
+            - Some argument for figuring out how to get it running just for the experience - this is a bit of a quirk of doing projects to skill up.
+            - Some amount of that is like practicing skills off-policy or smth
+            - But too much is just doing things the unnecesarily hard way
+    - Laid out a tentative outline of what I have left to do before I can wrap this project up:
+        - Double check metrics.py to make sure it's not doing anything insane
+        - Fix belief_benchmarks.py to make more unique questions, make them more valid, make more of them
+        - Fix the nshot examples claude created
+        - Run (mcqk, mcqd, ob, gd) X (og, finetune, system ablation, 1shot ablation, 10shot ablation)
+        - Flip grouping on visualization
+        - Get 70B finetune off together and up to hf somehow
+        - Write up blog post
+    - Let's see how much of this I can get done today

+## Split 7: Get final double-checked eval running
+- Target time: 2:30
+- Start time: 9:36
+- Notes:
+    - Double check metrics.py to make sure it's not doing anything insane
+    - Fix belief_benchmarks.py to make more unique questions, make them more valid, make more of them
+    - Fix the nshot examples claude created
+    - Run (mcqk, mcqd, ob, gd) X (og, finetune, system ablation, 1shot ablation, 10shot ablation)
+- Stop time:
+- Split time:
+- Debrief notes:
+    - nice. time for lunch